vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Added Ground Accel when swinging mouse for greater jump impulse.
 - Normalized Transform (Rotation and Scale) across all Characters.
 - Added Instanced Static Mesh version of fortress.umap to decrease loading time and boost performance while level is open.
-- Improved Accessibility and Readability by adding more important comments, collapsing nodes into functions and reorganized variables by category and type on main characters BPs.
+- Improved Accessibility and Readability by adding more important comments, collapsing nodes into functions and reorganized variables by category and type on main BPs.
 - <i>(...)</i><br>
 </details>
 <details>